Marollic/challenges-austin/database/README.md

 This challenge requires use of a SQL database.
-Recommend use of PostgreSQL, MySQL or Google BigQuery.
+Please use one of PostgreSQL, MySQL or Google BigQuery.

 Challenge 1: Create the code and documentation for using CSV files under `data` directory to create four tables in a SQL database: one table for albums, another table for instruments, another table for likes and another table for posts.